apache/cloudstack-documentation/source/developersguide/alloc.rst

 given ServiceOffering requirements.

-If returnUpTo = 1, this allocator would return the first Host that fits the requirements of the guest VM.
+If returnUpTo = 1, this allocator would return the first Host that fits the requirements of the Guest Instance.

 Loading a custom HostAllocator